scuben/dory/README.md

 If you are on Mac, you can choose which port to bind the dnsmasq container to.
 In your dory config file, adjust the setting under `dory -> dnsmasq -> port`.
 You probably want to make `dory -> resolv -> port` match.
 The default value on Mac is 19323.

+As of version 0.5.0, dory is a little smarter at handling this problem for you. dory will identify if you have systemd services running that will race for the port and cause issues.
+It will offer to put those services down temporarily and then put them back up when finished.
+You can configure this behavior in the [config file](#config-file) to achieve minimal annoyance (since you'll likely be prompted every time by default).

 ## Is this dinghy for Linux?